top of page

 Azalia Mirhoseini

-Azalia Mirhoseini is an Assistant Professor of Computer Science and founder of Scaling Intelligence Lab at Stanford University.
-Her lab develops scalable and self-improving AI systems and methodologies towards the goal of advancing artificial general intelligence.
-She also spends time at Google DeepMind as a Senior Staff Scientist.
-Prior to Stanford, she spent several years in industry AI labs, including Google Brain and Anthropic.
-Her past work includes Mixture-of-Experts (MoE) neural architectures, now commonly used in leading generative AI models; AlphaChip, a pioneering work on deep reinforcement learning for layout optimization used in the design of advanced chips like Google AI accelerators (TPUs) and data center CPUs; and research on inference-time scaling laws.
-Her research has been recognized through the MIT Technology Review's 35 Under 35 Award, the Best ECE Thesis Award at Rice University, publications in flagship venues such as Nature, and coverage by various media outlets, including MIT Technology Review, IEEE Spectrum, The Verge, The Times, ZDNet, VentureBeat, and WIRED.
+Azalia Mirhoseini is Founder of Ricursive Intelligence, a frontier lab dedicated to recursive self-improvement through AI that designs the chips that fuel it.
+She is also an Assistant Professor of Computer Science at Stanford University where she directs Scaling Intelligence, a lab focused on developing scalable and self-improving AI systems and methodologies toward the goal of artificial general intelligence.
+Previously, she spent several years in industry AI labs, including Google Brain, Anthropic, and Google DeepMind, working on the development of Claude and Gemini.
+Her past work includes Mixture-of-Experts (MoE) neural architectures, now predominantly used in leading generative AI models; AlphaChip, a pioneering work on deep reinforcement learning for layout optimization used in the design of advanced chips like Google AI accelerators (TPUs) and data center CPUs; as well as pioneering research on LLM test-time scaling.
+Her work has been recognized through the Okawa Research Grant, the Google ML and Systems Junior Faculty Award, MIT Technology Review's 35 Under 35 Award, the Best ECE Thesis Award at Rice University, publications in flagship venues such as Nature, and coverage by various media outlets, including WSJ, Forbes, MIT Technology Review, IEEE Spectrum, The Verge, The Times, ZDNet, VentureBeat, and WIRED.

 Research